The Ten Most Popular Holiday Cottage Amenities

 * In your content describing the property.

 Want to suggest something?
-What amenities do you provide that are inexpensive but prove to be a big hit for guests?
+What amenities do you provide that are inexpensive but are a big hit for guests?

-If you would like to advertise your holiday cottage on the My Favourite Holiday Cottages website, click here to view the benefits.
+If you want to advertise your holiday cottage on the My Favourite Holiday Cottages website, click here to view the benefits.